King Willem-Alexander Opens The Centennial World Seed Congress In Historic Year For Sector

-(MENAFN- EIN Presswire) His Majesty addressed the flagship seed industry event hosted by the International Seed Federation, which marked its centenary alongside hundreds of delegates This year is not only the centenary year for ISF but also a pivotal year for global food systems.”
+His Majesty addressed the flagship seed industry event hosted by the International Seed Federation, which marked its centenary alongside hundreds of delegates.

 The monarch welcomed around 1,800 industry professionals from 76 countries during the opening ceremony to mark the 100th anniversary of the International Seed Federation (ISF), which organises the annual congress.